nilaj-c/Portfolio-risk-return/README.md

-# Capital-Asset-Pricing-Model
+# Portfolio-risk-return

-Repository for codes related to finding the return and risk of securities, mean-variance optimization and implementing the Capital
-Asset Pricing Model in Python.
+Repository for codes related to finding the return and risk of securities and portfolios, mean-variance optimization and implementing the Capital Asset Pricing Model in Python.

 Contents: